dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/query-language.md

 Gravsearch query results can be requested in the simple or complex schema;
 see @ref:[API Schema](introduction.md#api-schema).

+All examples hereafter run with a Knora-Stack started locally as documented in the section [Getting Started with Knora](../../04-publishing-deployment/getting-started.html).
+If you access another Knora-Stack, you can check the IRI of the ontology you are targetting by requesting the [ontologies metadata](ontology-information.html#querying-ontology-metadata).

 ### Using the Simple Schema

 To write a query in the simple schema, use the `knora-api` ontology in